-CoA Condition requirements Document reference 2014, or to any other place that can lawfully accept such waste. and Spoil E76 All waste must be classified in accordance with the EPA's Waste Classification Guidelines, with appropriate records and disposal dockets retained for audit purposes.
+CoA Condition requirements Document reference E75 Waste must only be exported to a site licensed by the EPA for the storage, treatment, processing, reprocessing or disposal of the subject waste, or in accordance with a Resource Recovery Exemption or Order issued under the Protection of the Environment Operations (Waste) Regulation 2014, or to any other place that can lawfully accept such waste.
+Appendix E - Procedure 4: Waste and Spoil E76 All waste must be classified in accordance with the EPA's Waste Classification Guidelines, with appropriate records and disposal dockets retained for audit purposes.
 Appendix E - Procedure 4: Waste and Spoil